 Bantu Knots and with Fulani braids

 Who said you need to keep your Bantu Locks simple?
 Throw in some Fulani braids, wire and cowrie shells to raise your hair game and show off your style.
 Serve fierce from every angle.
 Alternatively, you could spice things up with cornrows and various beads.
 This young queen is #bantuknots goals.

 Burgundy Bantu Locks

-Don’t be afraid to play with a bit of color.
+Don’t be afraid to play with a bit of colour.
 If you’ve recently dyed your hair and looking for an upgrade, then try this look.
-Add hair extensions that are the same color as your hair, then twirl them into Bantu Knots to create this bomb look.
+Add hair extensions that are the same colour as your hair, then twirl them into Bantu Knots to create this bomb look.

 Braided Bantu Knots

-Give your Box braids a new life.
+Give your Box braids new life.
 Just twirl them into Bantu locks and add some bling!
-This look is fantastic if you want to take your hairstyle from day tonight.
+This look is fantastic if you want to take your hairstyle from day to night.
 Bejewel things up.